Advanced Nuclear Power Reactors

 AHWR

-India is developing the Advanced Heavy Water Reactor (AHWR) as the third stage in its plan to utilise thorium to fuel its overall nuclear power program.
+India is developing the Advanced Heavy Water Reactor (AHWR) as the third stage in its plan to utilize thorium to fuel its overall nuclear power program.
 The AHWR is a 300 MWe gross (284 MWe net, 920 MWt) reactor moderated by heavy water at low pressure.
-The calandria has about 450 vertical pressure tubes and the coolant is pressurised light water boiling at 285ºC and circulated by convection.
+The calandria has about 450 vertical pressure tubes and the coolant is pressurized light water boiling at 285ºC and circulated by convection.
 A large heat sink – 'gravity-driven water pool' – with 7000 cubic metres of water is near the top of the reactor building.
 Each fuel assembly has 30 Th-U-233 oxide pins and 24 Pu-Th oxide pins around a central rod with burnable absorber.
 Burn-up of 24 GWd/t is envisaged.
 It is designed to be self-sustaining in relation to U-233 bred from Th-232 and have a low Pu inventory and consumption, with slightly negative void coefficient of reactivity.
-It is designed for 100-year plant life and is expected to utilise 65% of the energy of the fuel, with two-thirds of that energy coming from thorium via U-233.
+It is designed for 100-year plant life and is expected to utilize 65% of the energy of the fuel, with two-thirds of that energy coming from thorium via U-233.
 A co-located fuel cycle facility is planned, with remote handling for the highly-radioactive fresh fuel.
 At the end of 2016 the design was complete and large-scale engineering studies were validating innovative features of the design.
 No site or construction schedule had been announced for the demonstration unit.

 Once it is fully operational, each AHWR fuel assembly will have the fuel pins arranged in three concentric rings: